http-kit/http-kit/README.md

 - **Clean, simple, small**: Written from the ground-up to be lean, the entire client/server is available as a single ~90kB JAR with zero dependencies and [~3k lines](http://http-kit.github.io/http-kit-clean-small.html) of (mostly Java) code.

 - **Sync or async**: Synchronous is simple.
 Asynchronous is fast & flexible.
-With HTTP Kit you get the best of both with a [simple API](http://http-kit.github.io/client.html) that lets you mix & match to best fit your use case.
+With http-kit you get the best of both with a [simple API](http://http-kit.github.io/client.html) that lets you mix & match to best fit your use case.

 - **WebSockets and Comet**: With great out-the-box support for both [WebSockets](http://http-kit.github.io/server.html#websocket) and efficient handling of [long-held HTTP requests](http://http-kit.github.io/server.html#async), realtime web applications are a breeze to write.

+There's also some additional info at the legacy [project website][], though please note that this is currently unmaintained and quite outdated.

 ## Enabling client SNI support (DISABLED BY DEFAULT)